thosgood/this-weeks-finds/markdown/251-300/week256.md

 > symplectic NQ-manifolds of degree 2 = Courant algebroids

-If we follow his advice and define Lie $n$-algebroids to be NQ-manifolds of degree n, we can express this by saying:
+If we follow his advice and define Lie $n$-algebroids to be NQ-manifolds of degree $n$, we can express this by saying:

-> symplectic Lie 0-algebroids = symplectic manifolds
+> symplectic Lie $0$-algebroids = symplectic manifolds
 >
-> symplectic Lie 1-algebroids = Poisson manifolds
+> symplectic Lie $1$-algebroids = Poisson manifolds
 >
-> symplectic Lie 2-algebroids = Courant algebroids
+> symplectic Lie $2$-algebroids = Courant algebroids

-And ultimately, Lie $n$-algebroids should be just a technical tool for studying Lie $n$-groupoids - modulo the tricky problems with the generalizations of Lie's 2nd theorem, mentioned above.
+And ultimately, Lie $n$-algebroids should be just a technical tool for studying Lie $n$-groupoids --- modulo the tricky problems with the generalizations of Lie's 2nd theorem, mentioned above.

 Though I met both Roytenberg and Severa in Vienna, I was just beginning